Saga of the Skolian Empire: Bards

 Bards record the history of the Lyshrioli people in ballads.
 They also execute the duties of judges, perform marriage ceremonies, and lead armies in wars.
 Every village has its own Bard, a man who is chosen by his fellows for this position because of his ability to sing and lead.
 Only two Bard titles on Lyshriol are hereditary, passed on from father to son – Dalvador Bard and Rillia Bard.

 Memories

 Memories are women with eidetic memories, who record important events with their mind.
 They wear long red robes.
 Their unique memory was genetically engineered into the Lyshrioli by geneticists of the long-lost Ruby Empire.

 Blue Dale Archers

 Archers are a Lyshrioli ethnic group that was long believed to be extinct.
-They differ from the overall Lyshrioli population significantly with their lither build, pale skin, white-gold hair, silver eyes and pointed ears.
+They differ from the overall Lyshrioli population significantly with their lither build, white-gold hair, and silver eyes.
 They live in nomadic tribes in Blue Mountains, rarely leaving the area and avoid dealing with other Lyshrioli.
 Unlike them, they are not farmers and make their living by hunting.
 It is suspected that the Blue Dale Archers are also the result of a genetic engineering project by the ancient Ruby Empire, since they have the ability to enter Kyle Space in a trance state, without the use of a Triad Chair or any other machinery.